orblivion/debug-cron/README.md

 This **HAS NOT** been carefully vetted or tested, including for security concerns (particularly with other users injecting commands).
 Use at your own risk.

 Requires (and should only be relevant for) a Unix environment.
-To the extent it has been tested, it was tested on Ubuntu Utropic.
+To the extent it has been tested, it was tested on Ubuntu Utropic and Trusty.

 Please see [Issues](https://github.com/orblivion/debug-cron/issues/) if you want to help review or fix or report bugs.